 It’s not necessarily one of those expenses that people think about very often, either.
 Many people overlook this expense entirely when they are creating their monthly or annual budget.
 I’ve seen many written budgets that don’t have any line items dedicated to landscaping.

-But if you’re homeowner, particularly a first-time homeowner, you may not yet have a solid understanding of just how much exterior home expenses can add up.
+But if you’re a homeowner, particularly a first-time homeowner, you may not yet have a solid understanding of just how much exterior home expenses can add up.

-The cost of yard care can make up a considerable portion of your budget.
+The cost of yard-care can make up a considerable portion of your budget.
 Here are a few ways you can offset the cost of maintaining your yard and plan for these expenses.

-1. Look For Free Dirt and Mulch
+1. Look for Free Dirt and Mulch

 Rather than purchase dirt compost and mulch from a big box store, look for sources that give it away for free.
-Many cities, counties, and municipalities have excess dirt they’re willing to give away to their residents.
+Many cities, counties and municipalities have excess dirt they’re willing to give away to their residents.

-2. Do the Math on Whether or Not Xeriscaping is an Actual Cost Saver
+2. Do the Math on Whether or Not Xeriscaping Is an Actual Cost-Saver

 If you aren’t familiar with the practice of xeriscaping, it involves getting rid of your grass in exchange for having a yard that consists of native rocks and vegetation.